henil-codes/cloneNetflix/README.md

 # Building a Netflix clone.

-### Here are some feature and changes I will add in future.
+### Here are some feature and changes I will Update in future.

-- Make Website Responsive
+- Make Website Full-Responsive
 - Improve Design (Add Different fonts styles, images, videos).
 - Remove Extra Spaces
 - Fix shadows and positions of some Elements.